cnsuhao/engine1/docs/Methodology/EnvironmentMethodology.md

 - Active heating and cooling

 ### Existing Research
 One of the most comprehensive analysis of human interaction with typical thermal environments is contained within the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE) Handbook - specifically the Thermal Comfort chapter @cite handbook2013fundamentals.
 The International Organization for Standardization (ISO) standard 7730:2005: Ergonomics of the Thermal %Environment contains additional data and analyses @cite ISOPDF.
-Both of these publications are focused on occupant thermal comfort for indoor environment planning and thus make assumptions that are not valid for some of the extreme environments required for %BioGears.
-Data and analyses from these publications were heavily leveraged during development of the %BioGears environment system.
+Both of these publications are focused on occupant thermal comfort for indoor environment planning and thus make assumptions that are not valid for some of the extreme environments required by the engine.
+Data and analyses from these publications were heavily leveraged during development of the environment system.
 Other existing research includes the high-level heat transfer analysis focused on medical and biological applications reported in Ref. @cite shitzer1985heat, as well as experimental and computational explorations of thermoregulation @cite mccutchan1951respiratory @cite oliveira2008measuring @cite de1997convective @cite fiala1999computer.

 ### Approach
 The %Environment system was designed with as few assumptions and parameter bounds as possible to allow simulations of both standard and extreme environments.
 The system is dynamic.
-By leveraging the@ref CDM and the generic [circuit](@ref CircuitMethodology) and [convective transport](@ref SubstanceTransportMethodology) solvers, the %BioGears body will react differently to varying initial environments and to changes in the environment during simulation.  %Environment parameters can be changed through specifying a separate environment file, or by manually updating the parameters through the environment state change action (for more details see the @ref SDK).
+By leveraging the@ref CDM and the generic [circuit](@ref CircuitMethodology) and [convective transport](@ref SubstanceTransportMethodology) solvers, the engine will react differently to varying initial environments and to changes in the environment during simulation.  %Environment parameters can be changed through specifying a separate environment file, or by manually updating the parameters through the environment state change action (for more details see the @ref SDK).
 Table 1 shows these inputs, which set the substance, fluid, and thermal properties external to the patient.

 <br><center>
 <i>Table 1.
 The parameters that can be set using the %Environment condition.
 Note that air density is a calculated value inside the class.</i>